sx-aurora-dev/llvm-project/README.md

 ### Features

 - C, C++ support.
-- VEL intrinsics for low-level vector programming.
+- VE Intrinsics for low-level vector programming.
+- Packed-mode vector code generation by default.
 - Automatic vectorization through LLVM's loop and SLP vectorizers.
 - When combined with RV for SX-Aurora, provides user-guided (and some automatic) outer-loop vectorization through the Region Vectorizer.